DSC-SPIDAL/mlcommons-cosmoflow/README.md

 The squeue command will give you the jobid and the status of the submitted script.

-TODO: include a section about importing the scripts from hpc into a directory to be accessed by the script.
+TODO: include a section about importing the python scripts from hpc into a directory to be accessed by the slurm script.

 ## References